sean-smith/spack-tutorial/workshop/content/spack/01-cluster-setup.md

 Deployment takes about 15 minutes.
 This QuickStart provisions:

 * A Cloud9 Integrated Development Environment (IDE) in the selected region;
-* an AWS Parallel Cluster environment, named `hpc-cluster`, pre-configured with Spack;
+* an AWS Parallel Cluster environment, named `hpc-cluster`

 Go get a cup of ☕️ while waiting for the stacks to complete.